Page Manager

 Tips

-Click on the page's file Name or Title to edit, preview or delete it.
-A small blue menu will open to choose your action...
+Click on any page's file Name or Title to edit, preview, delete or clone it (if you uploaded the page, you will also see a download option, but no clone option).
+A small gray menu will open to choose your action...

 Tips